-The 2018 Lower East Coast Water Supply Plan Update (2018 LECWSP Update) was adopted by the District's Governing Board on November 8, 2018.
-Therefore, local governments within the Lower East Coast Region are required to amend their comprehensive plans and include an updated 10-year Water Supply Facilities Work Plan and related planning elements by May 8, 2020.
+The 2018 Lower East Coast Water Supply Plan Update (2018 LECWSP Update) was prepared by the South Florida Water Management District (SFWMD) and approved by the District's Governing Board on November 8, 2018.
+Therefore, local governments within the Lower East Coast Region are required to amend their comprehensive plans and include an updated Ten-Year Water Supply Facilities Work Plan and related planning elements by May 8, 2020.

-As a result, local governments located within an area that has a Regional Water Supply Needs and Sources Plan, must prepare a 10-Year Water Supply Facilities Work Plan (Work Plan) that ensures linkage between the Regional Water Supply Plan and their individual comprehensive plans.
+As a result, local governments located within an area that has a Regional Water Supply Needs and Sources Plan, must prepare a Ten-Year Water Supply Facilities Work Plan (Work Plan) that ensures linkage between the Regional Water Supply Plan and their individual comprehensive plans.
 Each Work Plan is required to address infrastructure, conservation, capital improvements, and intergovernmental coordination in addition to water supplier coordination.

-Please see Appendix A; Growth Management Statute and Rule Requirements Related to Water Supply Planning, provides a summary of regulatory requirements that impact local governments and their water supply planning efforts.
+Please see Appendix A; Growth Policy; County and Municipal Planning; Land Development Regulation, Chapter 163, F.S.
+Related to Water Supply Planning, provides a summary of regulatory requirements that impact local governments and their water supply planning efforts.

-The LEC plan 2018 identifies regional water supply issues that continue to influence the water supply planning efforts, the regional water supply planning issues that impact the City of Sunrise along with City's efforts to address these issues are listed below:
+The 2018 LECWSP Update identifies regional water supply issues that continue to influence the water supply planning efforts, the regional water supply planning issues that impact the City of Sunrise along with City's efforts to address these issues are listed below: